For years, environmentalists have urged us to travel less. But what if the solution is actually to travel more?

 How can we save endangered animals?
 The threats, and therefore the solutions, are complex.
 Through a combination of habitat destruction, air and water pollution, hunting and traditional cultural practices, many species are at risk.

-Yet sustainable tourism offers up a partial solution: by making animals worth more alive than dead, locals can still earn a living.
+Yet sustainable tourism offers up a partial solution: by making animals worth more alive than dead, people can still earn a living.
 It no longer becomes poach or starve.

-India reports a 33% increase in tiger numbers in the wild over the last four years and a key part of that strategy has involved increasing tiger tourism in Ranthambore to counteract the lost income from poaching bans.
+India reported a 33% increase in tiger numbers in the wild over the four years before the pandemic and a key part of that strategy has involved increasing tiger tourism in Ranthambore to counteract the lost income from poaching bans.

 As any doctor, lawyer or banker knows, issuing instructions is easy, changing behaviour is much, much harder.
 An emotional and financial incentive helps.